alleyinteractive/mantle-docs/docs/testing/installation-manager.md

 # Installation Manager

 The Installation Manager is a class used to install WordPress for testing.
-It supports installating WordPress in a temporary directory and `rsync`ing your project to live within it for testing.
+It supports installing WordPress in a temporary directory and `rsync`ing your project to live within it for testing.

 ## Overriding the Default Installation